William Palmer (murderer): Arrest and trial

 The prosecution had the last word, and an image was painted of Palmer as a man desperately in need of money in order to avoid debtors' prison, who murdered his friend for his money and who had covered his tracks by sabotaging the post-mortem.
 The jury deliberated for just over an hour before returning a verdict of guilty.
-Lord Campbell handed down a death sentence, to no reaction from Palmer.
+Lord Campbell sentenced Palmer to death, to no reaction from Palmer.

 Execution

-Approximately 30,000 people were at Stafford prison on 14 June 1856 to see Palmer's public execution by hanging at the hands of George Smith.
+Approximately 30,000 people were at Stafford Gaol on 14 June 1856 to see Palmer's public hanging by executioner George Smith.
 As he stepped onto the gallows, Palmer is said to have looked at the trapdoor and exclaimed, "Are you sure it's safe?"

 The prison governor asked Palmer to confess his guilt before the end, which resulted in the following exchange of words: